sherwinps/sherwinps/README.md

 ## Heyyyyy!!!!! 😎😎😎

 I have 25+ years of acquired experience in:
-* Systems and Security Management
+* Cloud and Systems Management
-* Systems and Cloud Administration
+* Identity Access and Security Management
 * Application Deployment, Packaging and Automation
 * Server and Desktop Virtualization